 For someone without a prominent sweet tooth, the sight of honey usually gives me fear.
-But when it’s balanced out with some acidity and glazed over my FAV vegetable of all time ever ever ever, I think I can manage.
-And by manage I mean give me a whole tray of these please.
+But when it’s balanced out with some acidity and glazed over my FAVE vegetable of all time ever ever ever, I think I can manage.
+And by manage I mean give me the whole tray please.

 In short, it doesn’t make a huge difference.
 Certainly not in this instance anyway.

 Peeled carrots give off a brighter glow, so if you’re throwing them in a salad they do look a bit gnarly with the skins left on.
 But in this case i.e roasting, visually it won’t make a huge difference if they’re peeled or not.
 When it comes to taste, some people claim the skin can taste bitter and slightly earthy.
 Personally I see very little difference, especially when roasting and glazed to the high heavens.

 Finally, usually when I’m cooking carrots it’s with a roast dinner or a nice bit of meat that needs some tlc.
 So in this instance I never peel them, work smarter not harder and all that.